 Either way, Rhet 495 The English Department Internship Program could be among the most important classes of your academic career, providing you with practical knowledge, "real world" experience, and invaluable contacts.

 Click on "Students" listed under "Internships" on the left hand tool bar on this page to begin exploring the rest of the site pages.

-There is no specific cut-off date for qualified majors to apply to Rhet 495 to receive academic credit for a summer term internship but it is simpler to make those arrangements before leaving Binghamton for the summer.
+There is no specific cut-off date for qualified majors to apply to Rhet 495 to receive academic credit for a summer or winter term internship but it is simpler to make those arrangements before leaving Binghamton for the winter or summer break.
 Remember, many desirable internships have early deadlines for applying for their positions so don't delay beginning your search.
-Semester break is not too early to begin your search in earnest.
+Semester break is not too early to begin your search in earnest for summer positions.